Samsuhhh/Samsuhhh/README.md

 <br>

 - A passionate Full Stack Software developer
-- Playing CTF's at spare time
+- Playing volleyball, basketball, and video games when I'm not eating, sleeping, or coding.
 - Currently improving personal projects and looking for work as a SWE.
 <!-- - Personal website [link](https://www.0xabdulkhalid.ml) -->
 <!-- - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid) -->